Pygmy Cormorant

 Interesting Facts About the Pygmy Cormorant

-• 1The Pygmy Cormorant is one of the smallest cormorant species, measuring just 45-55 cm long.
+• 1The Pygmy Cormorant is the smallest cormorant species, with adults weighing only about 700 grams.

 Pygmy Cormorant Conservation Status